ga4gh-rnaseq/rnaget-compliance-suite/docs/source/utility/usage.rst

 2. Each server definition requires the following parameters:

     * server_name: a string uniquely identifying the server
-    * base_url: the base URL at which the RNAget API can be reached
+    * base_url: the base url at which the RNAget API can be reached

 3. If a server requires client authentication, then a server definition can include the OAuth 2.0 bearer access token under the "token" property: